-- 1. Decomposing the string according to the canonical (or compatibility, respectively) mappings of the Unicode Character Database that correspond to the latest version of Unicode supported by the implementation. - Composing the resulting string according to the canonical mappings of the composition version of the Unicode Character Database by successively composing each unblocked character with the last starter.
+- Decomposing the string according to the canonical (or compatibility, respectively) mappings of the Unicode Character Database that correspond to the latest version of Unicode supported by the implementation. - 2.
+Composing the resulting string according to the canonical mappings of the composition version of the Unicode Character Database by successively composing each unblocked character with the last starter.

-Figure 7 shows a sample of the

-how the composition process works.
-The dark green cubes represent starters, and the light gray cubes represent non-starters.
+Figure 7 shows a sample of the how the composition process works.
+The gray cubes represent starters, and the white cubes represent non-starters.
 In the first step, the string is fully decomposed and reordered.
+This is represented by the downwards arrows.
 In the second step, each character is checked against the last non-starter and starter, and combined if all the conditions are met.
+This is represented by the curved arrows pointing to the starters.
+Note that in each case, all of the successive white boxes (non-starters) are examined plus one additional gray box (starter).
 Examples are provided in Section 7, Examples and Charts, and a code sample is provided in Section 11, Code Sample.